LNP-BP/presentations/RGB Branding & Logo/Symbol/Light grey/Readme.md

-Light greu version of the RGB symbol logo
+Light grey version of the RGB symbol logo